-Rooms with windows that face north tend to have a cooler, grayer light with just a faint touch of blue-ness.
+Rooms with windows that face north tend to have a cooler, grayer light.
 Even with a lot of windows and plenty of sun, the color of the light will still be on the cool side.
-This means cool-toned paints (blues, grays, greens, and certain shades of white) will feel icier in a north-facing room.
+This means cool-toned paints (blues, grays, greens, and certain shades of white) may feel icier in a north-facing room.
 Painting north-facing rooms a warm color or even warm neutral can offset this chilly effect.

 Neutral Paint Colors for North-Facing Rooms

-Edgecomb Gray is a nice creamy greige for homeowners who want more of gray hue without feeling too cold.
+Edgecomb Gray HC-173 is a nice creamy greige for homeowners who want more of a gray hue without feeling too cold.

-Grant Beige, a popular color, is a cool tan that leans just a bit gray.
-It looks great in well-lit north-facing room.
+Grant Beige HC-83, a popular color, is a cool tan that leans just a bit gray.
+It looks great in a well-lit north-facing room.

 Natural Light in South-Facing Rooms